V-Squared/v2-Plan/system/reference.md

 - [angular-gantt](https://github.com/angular-gantt/angular-gantt) Reads Gantt Data from JSON and renders Gantt Chart as HTML + SVG + CSS.
 We will use this one first.
 - [gh-issues-gantt](https://github.com/neyric/gh-issues-gantt) automatically render Gantt Chart of GitHub Issues.
 We may use this as an example project to understand how to read the GitHub API.
 Then write the data into the JSON of **angular-gantt**.

-# Tasks
-- [x] HC: Get feedback from SL → Completely rewritten after feedback
-- [x] HC: Find a FOSS Gantt Chart plugin written in Angular reading its data from Angular
-- [x] HC: Initial evaluation of https://waffle.io → Adds boards to GitHub Management.
-Works like Trello Boards, but with GitHub integration.
-For us it will be zero cost.
-- [x] HC: Create initial Waffle Board → https://waffle.io/V-Squared/V-Squared.github.io Was easy and straight forward.
-Assign to column using GitHub Issues Label
-- [ ] HC: Rewrite Plan in V² Home Page to reflect new terminology
-- [ ] HC: Complete this Article
-- [ ] LC: Read this article and give feedback to HC
-- [ ] LC: Create a repository "Plan".
-Prepare it for Jekyll.
-Cross link it with V² Home Page.